Governments across Australia offer a range of rebates and assistance such as the following

 If your system is under 100kW in size and you use inverters and panels which are approved to be used in Australia.
 Most people are eligible for up to $4,000 for residential and $50,000 for commercial.
 The rebates come in form of Small Scale Technology Certificates (STCs) or REBs.
 The STC price is like a share price – it may go up or down in value depending on the open market.

 All of our prices you see advertised will already have the price deducted for the government incentive, but for an example, a 5kW system, which we currently have on special for $4,499 with a free upgrade to 6kW of panels, the rebate you would receive for this is approximately $4,000.
 So if the government stopped the incentive right now, the price would go up by $4,000.
-So you’re actually getting an $8,499 system for only $4,499.

-Be aware though, starting January 2017, the government subsidy will reduce by one fifteenth (6.66%) every year for the next 14 years until the rebate is gone.
+Be aware though, from January 2017, the government subsidy will reduce by one fifteenth (6.66%) every year for the next 14 years until the rebate is gone.
 So in 2017, the rebate reduced from $4,712 on our previous mentioned deal, down to $4,397.87, which is $314 less.
 So the earlier you get solar, the more likely the bigger the rebate will be.

 2) Feed in Tarrif for your excess power